Rhetoric: Additional theoretical approaches

 Criticism is considered rhetorical when it focuses on the way some types of discourse react to situational exigencies—problems or demands—and constraints.
-This means that modern rhetorical criticism is based in how the rhetorical case or object persuades, defines, or constructs the audience.
-In modern terms, what can be considered rhetoric includes, but it is not limited to, speeches, scientific discourse, pamphlets, literary work, works of art, and pictures.
+Modern rhetorical criticism concerns how the rhetorical case or object persuades, defines, or constructs the audience.
+In modern terms, rhetoric includes, but it is not limited to, speeches, scientific discourse, pamphlets, literary work, works of art, and pictures.
 Contemporary rhetorical criticism has maintained aspects of early neo-Aristotelian thinking through close reading, which attempts to explore the organization and stylistic structure of a rhetorical object.
 Using close textual analysis means rhetorical critics use the tools of classical rhetoric and literary analysis to evaluate the style and strategy used to communicate the argument.

 Purpose of criticism

-Rhetorical criticism serves several purposes or functions.
-First, rhetorical criticism hopes to help form or improve public taste.
+Rhetorical criticism serves several purposes.
+For one, it hopes to help form or improve public taste.
 It helps educate audiences and develops them into better judges of rhetorical situations by reinforcing ideas of value, morality, and suitability.
 Rhetorical criticism can thus contribute to the audience's understanding of themselves and society.

-According to Jim A. Kuypers, a dual purpose for performing criticism should be primarily to enhance our appreciation and understanding. "[W]e wish to enhance both our own and others' understanding of the rhetorical act; we wish to share our insights with others, and to enhance their appreciation of the rhetorical act.
+According to Jim A. Kuypers, a second purpose for performing criticism should be to enhance our appreciation and understanding. "[W]e wish to enhance both our own and others' understanding of the rhetorical act; we wish to share our insights with others, and to enhance their appreciation of the rhetorical act.
 These are not hollow goals, but quality of life issues.
 By improving understanding and appreciation, the critic can offer new and potentially exciting ways for others to see the world.
 Through understanding we also produce knowledge about human communication; in theory this should help us to better govern our interactions with others."
-Criticism is a humanizing activity in that it explores and highlights qualities that make us human."
+Criticism is a humanizing activity in that it explores and highlights qualities that make us human.